Could a Clutch-less, Hybrid Transmission Be the Future of Cars?

-In recent years, the world has seen several new takes on the standard transmission that have shaken the auto world.
-Continuously variable transmissions and automated manual transmissions were a shock when they were released, but have since entered the mainstream market.
+In recent years, the world has seen several new takes on the standard transmission that has shaken the auto world.
+Automatic continuously variable transmissions and automated manual transmissions were a shock when they were released, but have since entered the mainstream market.
 However, could something even bigger be on the horizon?
 An invention by Dan Dorsch, a PhD student at Massachusetts Institute of Technology, may soon surpass all of these transmissions, as the go-to transmissions in hybrid cars.

 This special new transmission blends important hybrid technology to provide both high-performance speed, as well as increased fuel efficiency, making it one of the most unique pieces of technology in the industry.
 It can offer cars the speed of a Porsche, while still giving them the efficiency of a small car like a Prius.

 Dorsch was asked by a supercar manufacturer if he would work on creating a new transmission for one of their models.
 Up for the challenge, Dorsch immediately got to work and discovered a new way to build and set up the transmission.
 Unlike normal transmissions, his new transmissions can rev matches when shifting, and moves the car at the same time.
 The best part?
 During normal use, such as driving around the neighborhood, drivers can still choose to use standalone EV mobility.
 However, when drivers are speeding along the highway, the transmission receives the torque of the motor in order to be propelled, all while boost is building in the engine.
 This does lead to a delayed sound when accelerating, but Dorsch claims he can find a way to fix that if it is too off-putting to customers, perhaps through imitating the sound instead.